roboncode/avocadojs/docs/api/model.md

 ### Finding documents using a custom query

 You can create custom queries still using all the features of Orango.
-The criteria does not include the return statements.
+The filter does not include the return statements.
 That is broken into a separate function.
 Let's look at a few examples...

 **Example #1 - Using special variables**